- Objective: Students and teachers will create a math screencast explaining how to solve a problem or explain a concept

 STEP 2: RECORD USING A SCREENCASTING TOOL

 Download the and extension such as Screencastify to use within in Google Chrome.
-Then, open up your Google Slideshow and create a fabulous tutorial for your students using the slides.
+Then, open up your Google Slideshow or Drawing and create a fabulous tutorial for your students to include in the Slides.
 When finished, save your screencast into your Google Drive.

 Google Forms makes it so easy to pose questions, share videos, and even links.
 After students watch your screencast, you could have students respond about their learning using the Google Form.
 After they respond to the lesson, you have the data stored in a spreadsheet to help you drive instruction.